xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 * There is strong evidence that:

-  * The standard code is highly non-random in its error-tolerance properties.
+  * The standard code is highly nonrandom in its error-tolerance properties.
   * It often appears near the top of performance rankings when compared with large ensembles of alternative codes.

 * There is no agreement on:

   * Which mechanistic class or combination of classes best explains these properties.
   * How to reconcile chemical constraints, historical contingency, and adaptive selection within a single framework.

 * Most existing models exhibit one or more of the following issues:

   * Heavy dependence on a specific set of parameters or initial conditions.